hpssjellis/maker100-eco/README.md

 ## Maker100-Eco

-An economical version of my successful [Maker100](https://github.com/hpssjellis/maker100) Robotics, IoT and TinyML Machine Learning in-person course this time using less expensive hardware such as the [$13.99 USD Seeedstudio XiaoEsp32s](https://wiki.seeedstudio.com/xiao_esp32s3_getting_started/) and the [$14.50 USD RakWireless RAK2270StickerTracker](https://store.rakwireless.com/products/rak2270-rak-sticker-tracker?variant=43046272303302)
+An economical version of my successful [Maker100](https://github.com/hpssjellis/maker100) Robotics, IoT and TinyML Machine Learning in-person course this time using less expensive hardware such as the [$13.99 USD Seeedstudio XiaoEsp32s](https://wiki.seeedstudio.com/xiao_esp32s3_getting_started/) for the course basics and some [EdgeImpulse.com](https://edgeimpulse.com/) Machine learning and the [$14.50 USD RakWireless RAK2270StickerTracker](https://store.rakwireless.com/products/rak2270-rak-sticker-tracker?variant=43046272303302) for the LoRa/LoRaWan and Motion (x,y,z) machine learning using [tinyMLjs](https://hpssjellis.github.io/tinyMLjs/public/index.html) a static webpage webSerial Machine Learning method

 Views better using the README.md [here](README.md)

+This is not an online course, it is expected to be taught by a teacher or professor.
+Some students might be able to  do the course on their own, but many components of learning opportunities may be missed.

+Price list for the equipment I will be using in 2024 [price-list-2024.md](price-list-2024.md) (Many other devices could be used but the videos then will not be accurate for those devices)

 <span class="tree">